 Playing the Quester for this pilot was a new experience.
 As a literal cross between a television show and a computer based RPG, I’m not sure if there is anything else like it out there on the gaming circuit.
 Crucially, the fundamental tenets are back.
 The Quester is unable to see the dungeon environment (a chequered grid shows on the playing screen).
 It is down to advisors, who have the dungeon in sight, to guide me by voice as I control the character through the chambers.

 The ledge in part 2 of the pilot shows the format at work.
 Even navigating around a plain grid can have its tensions.
 It reminds us, refreshingly, that it can be quite cool to fail.

 What of the team behind the project.
 With a doctorate in Computer Science, Boyd developed the 3D client, gaming system and graphics, and oversaw the project.
 Aaron Parker, a mainstay of Knightmare fan-based projects, produced high-quality chromakey results and some slick effects.

 The cast has its talent too, with Anna Francombe (Maraki) training with the American Academy of Dramatic Arts (AADA) in Los Angeles.

 Keeping it Real

-Hence, there is a lot at stake for Aegis Quest.
-Anyone who values quality ideas, gaming, programming, innovation, fantasy and nostalgia should consider offering vocal support, via sites, forums, Youtube, and by spreading awareness, to keep this going.
+Hence, there is a plenty at stake for Aegis Quest.
+Anyone who values gaming, innovation, fantasy and nostalgia might consider offering spreading the word to keep this going.
 It may be the last of a dying breed…